Skip to main content

 Define the Porous Model

-1. In the control panel, find and expand the Physics section.
+1. In the Setup Checklist, find and expand the Physics section.

 2. Expand Fluid Flow.

-3. Click the + icon to the right of the Physical Models section and select Porous Model.
+3. Click the + icon to the right of Physical Models and select Porous Model.

 6. Click inside the Volumes box to enter selection mode.